Creating a new Mythic agent

 Turning a VM into a Mythic container

-There are scenarios in which you need a Mythic container for an agent, but you can't (or don't want) to use the normal docker containers that Mythic uses.
-This could be for reasons like:
+There are scenarios in which you need a Mythic container for an agent, but you can’t (or don’t want) to use the normal docker containers that Mythic uses.
+This could be for reasons like:- You have a custom build environment that you don’t want to recreate

-You have specific kernel versions or operating systems you're wanting to develop with
+- You have specific kernel versions or operating systems you’re wanting to develop with

 in order to send/receive messages.
 They also need to connect to the mythic_server